-TYPE DEFINITIONS EXAMPLES RESOURCES (General Definition) All assets, including real and personal property, which an individual or couple: LIQUID RESOURCES Cash or items that are readily converted to cash (within 20 workdays).
+pr All assets, including real and personal property, which an individual or couple: Owns Can apply toward basic needs of food, clothing and Examples include, but are not limited to: Home Land Bank Accounts Definition) shelter, either directly or by conversion to cash, (if not already cash) Are not legally restricted from use for support or maintenance.
+Burial Assets Life Insurance Automobiles Investments LIQUID RESOURCES Li Cash or items that are readily converted to cash (within 20 workdays).
 Liquidity or nonliquidity of a resource has no effect on a resource's countability.
-Absent evidence to the contrary, assume the following types of resources to be liquid: • Stocks, bonds and mutual fund shares • Checking and savings accounts, time deposits, CDs • US Savings Bonds, treasury bills • Mortgages and promissory notes (NOTE: This is not an all-inclusive list of liquid resources) NONLIQUID RESOURCES Are not cash and are not readily convertible to cash Liquidity or nonliquidity of a resource has no effect on a resource's countability.
+Absent evidence to the contrary, assume the following types of resources to be liquid: • Stocks, bonds and mutual fund shares • Checking and savings accounts, time deposits, CDs • US Savings Bonds, treasury bills • Mortgages and promissory notes (NOTE: This is not an all-inclusive list of liquid resources) NONLIQUID RESOURCES Li Are not cash and are not readily convertible to cash Liquidity or nonliquidity of a resource nas no effect on a resource's countability.
 Absent evidence to the contrary, assume the following resources to be nonliquid: